Rimurutempestx/AWS-Lambda-Functions/README.md

 - Event-driven architecture: You can use Lambda functions to create event-driven architectures that respond to changes in DynamoDB data.
 This can help you build complex workflows that react to real-time events.
 - Data migration: You can use Lambda functions to migrate data from other data stores to DynamoDB.
 Lambda functions can help you transform data from different formats or handle complex data migrations.
 - Notifications and alerts: You can use Lambda functions to send notifications or alerts based on changes to your DynamoDB data.
 This can help you create real-time monitoring and alerting systems.
+- Machine learning: You can use Lambda functions to integrate machine learning models with DynamoDB.
+This can help you perform real-time predictions on your data or automate decision-making based on machine learning models.